mertcandav/CrossShell/docs/learn/modules/mkdir.md

 This module is a module that allows you to create directories.

-To create a directory by typing its name, you must type its name in ``string`` type.
-As:
+To create a directory by typing its name, as:
 ```
-mkdir "MyDir"
+mkdir MyDir
 ```
 This command will create the directory named "MyDir".